yoasyo25/career-development-curriculum/module_three/professional_storytelling.md

 - Add an __Education__ section to the bottom of the resume.
 Remove GPAs and list in reverse chronological order, from the most recent to the least recent.

 As you update your resume, check on what updates you need to make to your LinkedIn -- update this profile as often as necessary to ensure it reflects exactly what you want it to portray.

+#### You Do
+Take 10 minutes to explore some different tools and get your resume draft started.

 ### Cover Letters
 Cover letters are a perfect way to tell your story when you're applying for a job.